 Devon Toews ’17, who was an assistant captain of the Quinnipiac men’s ice hockey team, also earned a silver medal for Canada.

-Toews, who is also a Stanley Cup champion, represented Hockey Canada for the second time in as many seasons, following his 2025 4 Nations title by competing in the 2026 Winter Olympics for his home country.
+Toews, who is also a Stanley Cup champion, represented Hockey Canada for the second time, following his 2025 4 Nations title by competing in the 2026 Winter Olympics for his home country.
 Toews played in all six games for Canada, finishing with one goal and two assists, as well as a plus-nine rating.

 He scored his first Olympic goal against France, tallying the second goal in a 10-2 win.
 He also added an assist in the quarterfinal — the game-tying goal before Canada went on to win in overtime to advance to the medal round.